HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Extension Paths

 Extension arrays are found at the root level of every resource, nested inside every element, and recursively inside each extension.
 Extensions are elements in these arrays.
 When an extension is added to an extension array, a name (technically, a slice name) is assigned.
-Extensions can be identified by that slice name, or the extension's URL.
+Extensions MAY be identified by slice name or the extension's URL.

 The path to an extension is constructed by combining the path to the extension array with a reference to slice name in square brackets: